 Brake fluid can come in handy and should be checked as often as you change your oil.
 Typically, this fluid is housed in a translucent reservoir — clear enough to see through to determine the fluid’s level.
 When the fluid turns brown, it’s time to change it.

 Power steering fluid should be checked monthly and may need to be topped off occasionally, but rarely replaced.
 Follow your owner’s manual for guidance here.
 If you hear creaking noises and your fluid level is sufficient, the power steering rack, pump or a belt may be at fault.
 Beyond that, worn shocks or struts, damaged suspension bushings, well-worn ball joints or faulty tie rods may be to blame.
 Certainly, a more comprehensive inspection of your vehicle is necessary here.

 Other fluids to have on hand include washer fluid.
 Two types should be considered, depending on the season.
 One type should include special additives to prevent freezing in cold weather.
 The other washer fluid can be your typical gallon container designed for warm weather use.

-For more information on car fluids, please chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on car fluids, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.